rstudio/education.rstudio.com/content/blog/2020-08-03-hippocratic-license/index.markdown

 and can give students practice discussing what they *should* do rather than what they *could* do.

-Here is a list of adopters as of the time of this post, with links to their GitHub repositories:
+Here is a list of adopters as of the time of this post, with links to their projects:
 <!--html_preserve--><style>html {
   font-family: -apple-system, BlinkMacSystemFont, 'Segoe UI', Roboto, Oxygen, Ubuntu, Cantarell, 'Helvetica Neue', 'Fira Sans', 'Droid Sans', Arial, sans-serif;
 }

-#pgtyqnliih .gt_table {
+#csqayypsof .gt_table {
   display: table;
   border-collapse: collapse;
   max-width: 100%;